Johnson & Johnson: Too Big To Break Up

 The beauty for Johnson & Johnson is that it has a number of opportunities.
 That includes becoming a pure staples business by spinning off its pharma business - leaving the consumer products and medical devices.
 Or we could see a selloff of its consumer products business as well - which makes up just 20% of its revenues.
 Plus, the Johnson & Johnson consumer products business has been underperforming peers in terms of margin.

-Still, the move for Johnson & Johnson could be a spinoff or sell off its medical devices business, which is lower margin and has been sucking up capital.
+Still, the move for Johnson & Johnson could be a spinoff or sell-off of its medical devices business, which is lower margin and has been sucking up capital.
 Chances are Johnson & Johnson would rather keep its growth pharma business and its stable consumer products (i.e. Band-Aids) business.

-For now, investors will have to be settle for the near 3% dividend yield, which also comes with a 50-year streak of consecutive annual dividend increases.
+For now, investors will have to settle for the near 3% dividend yield, which also comes with a 50-year streak of consecutive annual dividend increases.
 And with shares up 21% in the last year, it's likely no activist is coming within the next 12 months.
 Plus, passive investors are enjoying this recent success, the solid dividend and inherently diverse business model too much to put up a fight.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.